-Jessica Caloza is a Commissioner on the Board of Public Works in the City of Los Angeles.
-She was appointed by Los Angeles Mayor Eric Garcetti in February and confirmed by City Council in March 2019.
-She is the first
+Jessica Caloza is a Commissioner on the Board of Public Works, the governing and oversight body of more than 5,500 employees responsible for delivering critical services and infrastructure projects in the City of Los Angeles.
+She was appointed by Mayor Eric Garcetti in February and confirmed by the City Council in March 2019.
+She is the first Filipina American to serve on the Board and is the lead Commissioner for the Bureau of Engineering.

 Previously, Jessica served as Mayor Garcetti’s Director of Scheduling since 2017, overseeing the Mayor’s entire scheduling operation — including strategic planning, day-to-day logistics, and coordination with various Departments and agencies.
-She also served as Deputy Director of Scheduling, and came to the Mayor’s Executive Office from the Office of Immigrant Affairs, where she managed policy proposals, grant programs, and civic engagement initiatives focused on expanding access to resources for immigrant communities.
+She also served as Deputy Director of Scheduling, and came to the Mayor’s Executive Office from the Office of Immigrant Affairs, where she helped lead the City's immigration policy, grant programs, and civic engagement initiatives focused on expanding access to resources for immigrant communities.

-Outside of government, Jessica is active in the Asian American and Filipino American community.
-Most recently, she served on the Leadership Council for the Center for Asian Americans United for Self Empowerment (CAUSE).
-In 2014, she was also selected as one of ten delegates for the Filipino Youth Leadership Program (FYLPro), an international leadership program led by the Ambassador of the Philippines.
-Jessica previously served on the boards of KAYA: Filipino Americans for Progress, the FYLPro Executive Committee, and the Philippine Humanitarian Coalition.
+Jessica is also passionate about giving back to the community and volunteers with various Asian American and Filipino American organizations.
+In 2014, she was selected as one of ten delegates for the Filipino Youth Leadership Program (FYLPro), an international leadership program led by the Ambassador of the Philippines.
+Most recently, she served on the boards of KAYA: Filipino Americans for Progress, FYLPro Executive Committee, and the Leadership Council of the Center for Asian Americans United for Self Empowerment (CAUSE).

-A graduate of the University of California, San Diego, Jessica is a proud first-generation immigrant and
+A graduate of the University of California, San Diego, Jessica is a proud first-generation immigrant.